Historic & Archaeological Sites of Oconto County

 Tower Road (Old Highway 15/41 North of County A)

 Ruins of the foundation of one of Oconto County’s notorious prohibition era speakeasies.
-Buildings burned in 1932.
-Located along an abandoned length of the Fort Howard to Menominee Road.
+The buildings burned in 1932.
+It’s located along an abandoned length of the Fort Howard to Menominee Road.

 B P Pk